 We've all been there — you get a bunch of helium balloons for a party, and the next day, they're half-deflated and drooping sadly in the corner.
 So, how long do helium balloons last?

-The answer is pretty simple: the helium leaks out.
-Helium is a very small atom and latex is pretty porous at the scale of a helium atom (if you ever go looking to buy balloons, you will see that there are "helium-grade" balloons, which try to be thicker and less porous).
+First, it's important to understand that helium leaks out of balloons.
+Helium is a very small atom, and latex is pretty porous at the scale of a helium atom (if you ever go looking to buy balloons, you will see that there are "helium-grade" balloons, which are typically thicker and less porous).

-The weight balance that keeps a balloon afloat does not leave a lot of room for leakage, so once a little leaks out the balloon falls.
+The weight balance that keeps a balloon afloat does not leave a lot of room for leakage, so once a little leaks out, the balloon falls.
 But there are a few factors to consider beyond that.
 Let's dive deeper into the world of balloons and helium.